kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/05_reuse_code.md

 part by running the `jsRun` task (please note, it may now work on Windows due to a known bug).

+We may run two processes in the console:

+* `./gradlew run` and `./gradlew jsRun` for macOS and Linux
+*  `gradlew.bat run` and `./gradlew.bat jsRun` for Windows

+or execute these tasks [from an IDE](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html).

 ## Completed Code

 We may use the `step-004` branch of the